majdshatti/TaScheduler-api/README.md

 - Multiple projects with multiple tasks.
 - Each task can have multiple todos.
 - Node cron tasks for checking task status (overdue, completed and started).
-- Supports real time notifications (under development).
+- Supports real time notifications (only a message sent to the client when an event is triggered).
-- Multiple languages for server respones only.
+- Multiple languages for server response messages only.

 ### Installation Guide